newrelic/centurion/README.md

   end
 ```

-Mofidy the filenames as appropriate for your cert, ca, and key.
+Modify the paths as appropriate for your cert, ca, and key files.

 Deploying
 ---------